 print("After RGBMatrix: " + myPath + " os.path.exists is " + str(os.path.exists(myPath)))

-path is true on the relative path bot times, but False on the absolute path after the call to RGBMatrix().
-This is under Trixie on a Pi running Python 3.13 using a default venv and running it as such:
+path is true on the relative path both times, but False on the absolute path after the call to RGBMatrix().
+For example, this prints (dots are me carving off the long path):

 sudo vent/bin/python testpath.py